zou-group/textgrad/README.md

 # Define the optimizer, let the optimizer know which variables to optimize, and run the loss function

-loss_fn = tg.TextLoss("""You will evaluate a solution to a math question.
+loss_fn = tg.TextLoss("You will evaluate a solution to a math question.
 Do not attempt to solve it yourself, do not give a solution, only identify errors.
-Be super concise.""")
+Be super concise.")

 optimizer = tg.TGD(parameters=[solution])
 loss = loss_fn(solution)